eatdust/wipistepper/README.md

 We specify that we have connected the "en", "clk" and "cw" driver board cables to the RPI pins 0, 1 and 2, respectively.
 Their name are yours, here "en" for "enable", "clk" for "clock", "cw" for "clockwise" rotation.
-Voltages states along these wires are initially set to "1", "0", "0" (My board switches the motor off for en=1).
+Voltage states for these wires are initially set to 1, 0, 0 (My board switches the motor off for en=1).

-The driver board is in stepmode=8, the motor has a step angle of 1.8 degrees and we want to generate software pulses of 10 milliseconds width (these should be set to what the driving board is capable of).
+The driver board is in stepmode=8, the motor has a step angle of 1.8 degrees and we want to generate software pulses of 10 milliseconds width (these should be set to what the driving board is capable of understanding as a pulse).
 For the PWM, a pulse width of 8 milliseconds is set over a range of 4096.

 ```python